SirlLizz/InformationBankSystem/README.md

+# Information Bank System
-# Information Bank System to practice in Haulmont
+ Information Bank System to practice in Haulmont